 The online training program gives an overview of the test and how it should be scored.
 Recall that, each assessor only sees one scenario for each applicant and they are not aware of the applicant’s personal identifiers.
 Thus, each applicant’s CASPer test will be seen by 12 distinct assessors, helping the claimed increase in the inter-observer reliability of the test.
 The assessors are given general information about the concepts important to each scenario and major ideas that should be discussed, but they are not provided with an answer key.

-As the assessors analyzes your responses, they will be applying the CASPer marking criteria to each answer, which is why effective CASPer test prep with professionals and knowing how long it takes to prepare for CASPer is key to succeeding.
+As the assessors analyze your responses, they will be applying the CASPer marking criteria to each answer, which is why effective CASPer test prep with professionals and knowing how long it takes to prepare for CASPer is key to succeeding.
 Application of the criteria will vary from question to question as, you may be given a scenario centered around informed consent, but then be asked a question on patient autonomy such as the following:

 Example: